-PMBOK [®] Guide 4 th processes ISO/DIS 21500 processes PMBOK [®] Guide 5 th processes Process Plan Scope Management What's new in The new edition of the ANSI standard implements systematically a management plan for each knowledge area.
-It was an unclear area in the previous edition: The scope management plan was not covered in any process but mentioned as a subsidiary plan of the project management plan, for instance. the 5 th edition? how the scope will be n The requirement mana the requirements will b This new process has major outputs: The scope management plan that details how the scope will be managed and what templates will be used.
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Plan Scope Management What's new in The new edition of the ANSI standard implements systematically a management plan for each knowledge area.
+It was an unclear area in the previous edition: The scope management plan was not covered in any process but mentioned as a subsidiary plan of the project management plan, for instance. the 5 th edition?
+This new process has major outputs: The scope management plan that details how the scope will be managed and what templates will be used.
 The requirement management plan is also very interesting since it details how the requirements will be managed from the start until the end and how the configuration management activities will be handled.
-Process Collect Requirements Collect Requirements What's new in the 5 th edition? oved the inconsistent output which is the requirements r Process Define Scope Define Scope Define Scope What's new in ISO?
-ISO puts in this process the creation of the requirements documentation and makes an interesting link between the scope and its contribution to the strategic goals of the company.
-What's new in the 5 th edition?
-No major addition.
+Process Collect Requirements Collect Requirements What's new in the 5 th edition?
+The 5 th edition has removed the inconsistent output of the "Collect Requirements" process which is the requirements management plan.
+Process Define Scope Define Scope Define Scope ISO puts in this process the creation of the requirements documentation and makes an interesting link between the scope and its contribution to the strategic goals of the company.
+What's new in ISO? makes an interesting li nk between the scope and it emos